-- The previously titled Gardens Division is becoming the Vegetation Management Division and will oversee all grounds, gardens and turf maintenance for the City. - Division expenditures are \$125,082 higher an increase of 41.5 percent compared to budgeted expenditures for FY19. - The variance is attributable to the transfer of a technician previously included in the Right-of-Way division that will be moved to the Vegetation Management division.
+- The previously titled Gardens Division is becoming the Vegetation Management Division and will oversee all grounds, gardens and turf maintenance for the City. - Division expenditures are \$127,582 higher an increase of 42.4 percent compared to budgeted expenditures for FY19. - The variance is attributable to the transfer of a technician previously included in the Rightof-Way division that will be moved to the Vegetation Management division.
 The position will be responsible for turf management and will also assist with other duties of the division.
 Additionally, a seasonal hire to assist with mowing responsibilities will be added.
-Those hours were previously covered by contractual labor in the Right of Way Division. - Division FTEs have increased by one position due to reallocation of a position from Right-of-Way Maintenance. - Approximately 93.2 percent of division expenditures are personnel related. - Supplies comprise about 5.9 percent of division expenditures and include items such as plants, rocks, mulch, soil and garden tools. - Services and Charges, Utility (water) expenditures, and Training represent less than 1 percent combined.
+Those hours were previously covered by contractual labor. - Division FTEs have increased by one position due to reallocation of one position from Right-of-Way Maintenance. - Approximately 93.2 percent of division expenditures are personnel related. - Supplies comprise about 5.8 percent of division expenditures and include items such as plants, rocks, mulch, soil and garden tools. - Services and Charges, Utility (water) expenditures, and Training represent less than 0.9 percent combined.